Hepatocellular carcinoma is a primary liver cancer that occurs most commonly in patients with cirrhosis.

 Performance status essentially refers to the ‘fitness’ of a patient.
 It is a measure of how well a person can carry out ordinary daily activities and gives an estimate of what treatments a patient may tolerate.
 Performance status is graded 0-5 based on the Eastern Cooperative Oncology Group (ECOG) scale.

 A full non-invasive liver screen is essential to determine the underlying cause of liver disease.
 This includes a full laboratory panel, liver imaging, and specialist blood tests.
-For more information see Chronic liver disease notes.
+For more information see our notes on Chronic liver disease.

 It is important to determine the severity of liver disease as this may alter treatment options.
 Severity is usually based on the Child-Pugh scoring system that takes into account bilirubin, serum albumin, ascites, prothrombin time and hepatic encephalopathy.
 Other systems include the United Kingdom Model for End-Stage Liver Disease (UKELD) or Model for End-Stage Liver Disease (MELD).